exasol/remotelog-lua/README.md

-# `exasollog` - Remote logging for Lua
+# `remotelog` - Remote logging for Lua

 ## Overview

-The `exasollog` is a Lua module that provides logging capabilities.
+The `remotelog` is a Lua module that provides logging capabilities.
 While it supports regular logging to `STDOUT` too, it is mainly targeted at systems where a log receiver must be on a different machine, especially when debugging problems in server processes.